codic12/worm/docs/wormc.md

 In a tiling layout, sets the master of the current workspace to the given window ID.
 Ex `wormc master 123456789`
 ### `master-active()`
 Like `master`, but uses the active client.
 Example: `wormc master-active`
+### `float(window id)`
+Change the mode of the client indicated by the provided window ID to floating.
+In a tiling layout, this would indicate that the provided window should not be tiled.
+TODO: have a way to reverse this affect.
+As an example: `wormc float 1234567890`
+### `float-active()`
+Like float, but floats the active client; eg `wormc float-active`.